 | Long stay or remote work | 10-15 days | 8-10 GB or unlimited |

 Remember that you can top up without changing your eSIM if you run short.
-To refine the calculation based on your apps, see how much data an eSIM consumes when traveling.
+To fine-tune the calculation and not run out, check out our tips for saving data with an eSIM while traveling.
 The golden rule: save large downloads for Wi-Fi and use mobile data for what really matters on the go.

 Install and activate your eSIM without hassle

 The entire process takes a minute and requires no technical knowledge.
-It's best to install the profile using Wi-Fi at home, before flying, and activate data only when you land in Saint Lucia.
+It's best to install the profile with Wi-Fi at home, before flying, and activate data only when you land in Saint Lucia.

-- Purchase the eSIM and receive the QR instantly in your email.
+- Buy the eSIM and receive the QR instantly in your email.

 - With Wi-Fi, go to Settings > Mobile Data > Add eSIM and scan.

-- Label the profile as "Saint Lucia" to avoid confusing it with your main line.
+- Label the profile as "Saint Lucia" so you don't confuse it with your regular line.

 - Upon arrival, activate eSIM data and turn off roaming for your Spanish SIM.

-If you have an iPhone or a recent Android, the process is identical except for the menu path.
+If you have a recent iPhone or Android, the process is identical except for the menu path.
 Our guide on how to install an eSIM details it with screenshots, and if anything goes wrong, you have 24-hour support in Spanish.
 Installing the profile doesn't use data: you only start consuming when you activate the connection at your destination.

 Frequently asked questions